 1. Tartar Buildup or Gum Disease

-Stinky dog breath usually stems from bacteria buildup in your dog’s mouth or gut.
-Especially common in small dogs, this is usually the first suspect in cases of stinky breath.
+Stinky dog breath often stems from bacterial buildup in your dog’s mouth (and no, dog’s mouths are not cleaner than humans’).
+This is usually the first suspect in cases of stinky breath — especially for tiny dogs.
 Along with your dog’s bad breath, you may notice tooth discoloration.

-Luckily, bacteria buildup in the mouth is a problem that can be easily fixed at home through brushing or dental treats (which we’ll discuss in more detail below).
+Luckily, bacterial buildup in the mouth is a problem that can sometimes be fixed at home through brushing or dental treats (which we’ll discuss in more detail below).
 However, if your dog’s oral health has been neglected for some time, you may need veterinary assistance — including a procedure called a scale and polish — to fix the issue and freshen Fido’s breath.

 Some dogs are especially prone to tartar buildup or gum disease, in which case you may need to become a regular tooth-brushing pro to keep this problem at bay!

 Ketosis — a physiological state brought about by high blood sugar levels — in dogs, just like in people, can cause a weirdly sweet or fruity smell.
-If you’re noticing unusual smells from your dog’s breath, it may be a sign that your dog has diabetes.
+If you’re noticing unusual fruity smells from your dog’s breath, it may be a sign that your dog has diabetes.